stephen-ck-zhang/perceiver-on-LRA/comparison/README.md

 ## LRA Benchmark

-We released the source code for LRA benchmark.
+The implementation of the original LRA Benchmark based on the [Nystromformer repo](https://github.com/mlpen/Nystromformer/tree/main/LRA).

 To prepare the datasets, one would need
 ```